 You can simply check out all the details related to the LabView Add-Ons, Drivers, and Toolkits for each operating system.

-Yes, you can easily run your VI written with LabView 32-bit development system, in your LabView 64-bit system and vice versa because the code is not compiled until you run the VI.
+Yes, you can easily run your VI written with LabView 32-bit development system, in your LabView 64-bit system, and vice versa because the code is not compiled until you run the VI.

-LabView SignalExpress is basically the newest member in the National Instruments LabView family.
-It simply extends the acquisition, analysis, and presentation capabilities of LabView to the applications that do not require programming.
+LabView SignalExpress is basically the newest member of the National Instruments LabView family.
+It simply extends the acquisition, analysis, and presentation capabilities of LabView to applications that do not require programming.

 The National Instruments introduced support for web services in its Labview Real-Time Targets and LabView 8.6 for Windows platforms.
-The web services runtime engine in 2009 and 8.6 is loaded and run with the help of LabView built-in web server.
-Moreover, the web server is also available to be used on Linux and Macintosh versions of the LabView, but without any availability of web support.
+The web services runtime engine in 2009 and 8.6 is loaded and run with the help of LabView's built-in web server.
+Moreover, the webserver is also available to be used on Linux and Macintosh versions of the LabView, but without any availability of web support.
 Notably, web services development requires a windows version of LabView 8.6, 2009, or 2010 coupled with a student, full, or professional edition license.

 Apart from this, LabView also offers VIs, which are capable of creating a build specification defined on every target.
 You will get many methods with the invoke node by which you can deploy the build specifications.
 Furthermore, libraries included in a project can also be deployed through an invoke node using the ‘Deploy Library’ function defined in the application class.

 You can use the Command Line Interface to send the desired information from an existing Python script into LabView code.
-LabView can be used to execute a python script via command line and receive feedback from that command line interface.
+LabView can be used to execute a python script via the command line and receive feedback from that command-line interface.

 Apart from this, you can also choose to visit Control Panel > Device Activity > Difficult Setting.

-You can simply wire a numeric constant to the multicolumn listbox.
+You can simply wire a numeric constant to the multicolumn Listbox.
 Moreover, we recommend you to make sure that you are performing this task where you already know that it will be executed as soon as the VI is called.